cypress-io/eslint-plugin-cypress/README.md

 /* eslint-disable cypress/no-unnecessary-waiting */
 ```

-Disable the `cypress/no-unnecessary-waiting` rule for a portion of the file:
+Disable the `cypress/no-unnecessary-waiting` rule for only a portion of the file:

 ```js
 it('waits for a second', () => {